PessimistA/CENG_479_PARALLEL_PROGRAMMING-/README.md

 Based on the repository layout, the files are organized as follows:

 ## Important Note
-The real solution of this project is in the Demo With Frontend part.
-Both sequential and parallel solutions can be found on different files.
-Terminal solution is given for the users that doesn't want to run python code.
+The main implementation is in the **Demo With Frontend** folder.
+The **Usage With Terminal** folder provides the same sequential and CUDA-based algorithms for users who prefer terminal-only execution instead of the Python GUI.
+Both versions use the same algorithmic structure.
+The difference is only the usage method: GUI-based application or terminal-based benchmark.

 ```text
 Root/